 - The right of access to any personal information the council holds about you.
 To request a copy of this information you must make a subject access request in writing, either via a letter to Data Protection Officer, Daventry District Council, Lodge Road, Daventry, Northamptonshire, NN11 4FP, or via email to: firstname.lastname@example.org

-- From 25th May 2018 the Council will not charge subject access requests.
-You are entitled to receive a copy of your personal data within 30 calendar days of our receipt of your subject access request.
+- The Council will not charge for subject access requests.
+You are entitled to receive a copy of your personal data within one month of our receipt of your subject access request and proof of identity

 Please keep in mind that there are exceptions to the rights above and, though we will always try to respond to your satisfaction, there may be situations where we are unable to do so.